Couvet

 Couvet was a municipality in the district of Val-de-Travers in the canton of Neuchâtel in Switzerland.
 On 1 January 2009, the former municipalities of Boveresse, Buttes, Couvet, Fleurier, Les Bayards, Môtiers, Noiraigue, Saint-Sulpice and Travers merged to form the administrative district of Val-de-Travers.

 It is claimed that Couvet was the birthplace of absinthe at the end of the 18th century and it is now the home of La Clandestine Absinthe.
-It was also the home to Edouard Dubied & Co, a factory that used to make sewing machines.
+It was also the home to Edouard Dubied & Co, a factory that used to make Industrial knitting machines, as well as bike parts and munitions for the Swiss Army.